 Now, for a really good HDR viewing experience, a monitor needs more than just a wide color gamut.

-The peak luminance should hit at least 600-nits (ideally over 1,000-nits) while the contrast ratio needs to be much higher which can be addressed by implementing localized dimming.
+The peak luminance should hit at least 600-nits (ideally over 1,000-nits) while the contrast ratio needs to be much higher which can be resolved by implementing localized dimming.

 The LG 27GL850 supports none of the above-mentioned features.
 In fact, neither the LG 27GL850 nor the LG 27GL83A even quality for VESA’s entry-level DisplayHDR 400 certification.